blakedehaas/RAGInABox/README.md

 # RAGInABox
-A Docker-packaged RAG agent that runs locally on your machine.
+A RAG agent that runs locally on your machine.
 Transforms your personal knowledge base into a vectorstore for contextually relevant responses.
 All data stays private and secure on your machine.

 To create your own RAG agent, follow the steps below:
 1. Add your documents to the documents folder.
 The documents must be .txt files.
 Check the process_documents directory for tools to process documents from different sources into a standard .txt file format.

-2. Create a config.py file with the lines below and replace <your_api_key> with your apo key for LangChain and Tavily
+2. Create a config.py file with the lines below and replace <your_api_key> with your api key for LangChain and Tavily

 # config.py

 LANGCHAIN_API_KEY = "<your_api_key>"